73. Chapter 73

 “…Let me ask.
 How much money do you have?”

 Even in this world, no one could live without money.
 Walm understood that.
 So, when he left Dandurg Castle and Highserk Empire’s territory, he recovered supplies and valuables from those who no longer needed them.

 Walm took a bag full of coins from his magic bag and spread the content out on the desk.

 “Surprisingly, I’ve quite some.”

-After counting gold coins and magic silver coins, the healing magician left her seat and opened the tightly locked shelves.
-Only suspicious items were packed inside, and there was a bottle of liquid that looked so muddy like a poisonous swamp and even an ointment that gave off a luster in seven colors
+After counting the gold coins and magical silver coins, the healing magician left her seat and opened the tightly closed shelves.
+Inside were only suspicious items, a bottle of liquid that looked as muddy as a poisonous swamp and even an ointment that shimmered in seven colors

-The healing magician took out a bottle filled with red liquid.
+The healing magician took out a bottle with red liquid.

 “What is that?”

-The healing Magician took an amount of money that Walm could use to drink for about 20 years.
-In one go, that many coins were taken.
+The healing magician took a sum of money which Walm could use to drink for about 20 years.
+In one fell swoop, that many coins were gone.

 “It’s a joke, right?”